Ticos and Tica - the Culture & Food of Costa Rica

 Sometimes, nothing quenches your thirst on a hot day like a beer.
 Imperial is the most commonly served beer in Costa Rica that has been produced since 1924.
 It is a pale, light lager that can be compared to Coors because it is not bitter and has mild malts and modest alcohol content of 4.6%.
 The beer is golden in color and a perfect thirst quencher on a hot day.
 Another popular beer, Phisen, can be identified by its’ red and white label that has been around since 1888.
 It is the second most popular beer served here.
 Like Imperial, it is a light lager but it has a fuller body and is a little heavier.

-Check out our tour, The Flavors of Costa Rica that is ideal for exploring the diverse and rich culture, heritage, and beauty of this country that is so close by.
-For tour information click here.
+Check out Tours of Distinction’s The Flavors of Costa Rica that is ideal for exploring the diverse and rich culture, heritage, and beauty of this country that is so close by.